How to Buy Redwood Materials Stock

 By buying these companies' stocks, you can gain indirect exposure to Redwood Materials.

-In September 2021, Ford (F) invested $50 million in Redwood.
-In the last 2 years, this investment has likely grown to about $65 million, about 0.13% of Ford's market capitalization.
+- Ford (F) invested $50 million in Redwood in September 2021.
+This investment has likely grown to about $105 million, about 0.2% of Ford's market capitalization.

-T. Rowe Price (TROW) and Goldman Sachs (GS) participated in the company's Series D round in August 2023, which raised $1 billion in funding at a valuation of over $5 billion.
+- T. Rowe Price (TROW) participated in the company's Series D round in August 2023, which raised $1 billion in funding at a valuation of over $5 billion.

-While you will get indirect exposure to Redwood Materials through an investment in any of these three companies, the size of the stake is very small compared to the total size of the business, making this an extremely indirect way to invest in Redwood.
+While you will get indirect exposure to Redwood Materials through an investment in any of these companies, the size of their stakes is very small compared to the total size of their businesses, making this an extremely indirect way to invest in Redwood.

-- RecycLiCo Battery Materials (AMYZF), a $68-million company
+- RecycLiCo Battery Materials (AMYZF), a $19-million company

 - ChargePoint (CHPT)